crcn/mesh.js/docs/react-integration.md

 // make the bus tailable so that listeners can do stuff *after* an operation executes bus = TailableBus.create(bus);

 // register addTail as an action handler.
-Redirect all actions to the route handlers bus = AcceptBus(function(operation) {
+Redirect all other actions to the route handlers bus = AcceptBus(function(operation) {
   return operation.action === "tail";
 }, bus.addTail.bind(bus), bus);